 In this myth, to generate is the only way to free oneself from a problem.
 In fact, Metis had already conceived Athena and, according to the myth, once Zeus had eaten her, she began making a helmet and robe for her daughter.
 In order to free himself from the incredible headache caused by Metis’ hammer strikes while forging the helmet, Zeus had Hephaestus open his head with an ax, allowing Athena to come out.
 The generation of Athena’s generation was undesired by Zeus but it was needed for his own wellbeing.

 This is human love when ONE person seeks his interests only, or at most, TWO, in which one devours the other.
-On it’s own, this is what human love is like.
-Today’s Gospel however proposes a different kind of love, a Trinitarian love, divine love that we too can love with, the only true love.
+On its own, this is what human love is like.
+Today’s Gospel, however, proposes a different kind of love, a Trinitarian love, the divine love that we too can love with, the only true love.